-(s) and (s) portray the possible destruction of target assessment components.
+and 16 portray the possible destruction of target assessment components.
 They may include attacks on reconnaissance aircraft or satellites or against communication relays and ground terminals.
-Laurich confirm and trajectory assurance type signals would probably travel via (1); all contribute to the degree of certainty about the outcome of a given mission and are thus valuable to the attack side.
+Launch confirm and trajectory assurance type signals would probably travel via 11; all contribute to the degree of certainty about the outcome of a given mission and are thus valuable to the attack side.